teckel12/LuaTelemetry/README.md

 * Display of current/maximum: Altitude, Distance, Speed and Current
 * Display of current/minimum: Battery voltage, RSSI strength
 * Title display of model name, flight timer, transmitter voltage and receiver voltage
-* Menu configuration options can be changed from inside the script
+* Menu configuration options can be changed from inside the script and are unique to each model on the transmitter
 * Speed and distance values are displayed in metric or imperial based on transmitter's telemetry settings
 * Voice files, modes and config menu in English, German, French or Spanish (more languages to follow)